mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Clever, maybe.
 But can anyone lead them right now?
 Someone like you is hard to come by."

-"A good leader produces even better ones."
+"A good leader produces better ones to come."

 "Doesn't sound like the leaders I know."